SpellholdStudios/1pp/README.md

 <img src="1pp/documentation/files/101.jpg"></br>

 The component that essentially started it all, this is a port of Baldur's Gate I style paperdolls for the Baldur's Gate II engine (used in SoA/ToB and HoW).
 Included are reworked 1ppv4 paperdolls for all race/class combinations matching vanilla animations as well as equipped object overlays.
-New in this version is detection and native support for Infinity Animations, including support for installs of HoW using BG1 animations via the 1pp IWD animation fixpack.
+New in this version is detection and native support for Infinity Animations, including support for installs of HoW using BG1 animations via the <a href="http://www.shsforums.net/files/file/972-1pp-animation-fixes-for-iwd-totlm/">1pp IWD animation fixpack</a>.

 ###### <em>Note that this component does not update icon graphics or item colours, so it is not recommended to be installed by itself.
 It is, however, required for most of the components that follow.</em></br>

-<div style="text-align:right"><a href="#components">Back to components list</a></div>
+<div align="right"><a href="#components">Back to components list</a></div>

 ------------------------